 Now that every iPad on-sale supports a smart stylus option, it’s pretty natural for people to want to grab one, whether you’re looking to draw, to take written notes, or you want a precision instrument for photo editing.

 The only two stylus options with official universal support for the 10.2-inch iPad, current iPad mini and current iPad Air are the Apple Pencil first-gen and the Logitech Crayon, which was developed in conjunction with Apple as a cheaper option (see our round of cheap Apple Pencil deals for the best prices).
-You can also see our list of the best Apple Pencil alternatives too, or if you're looking to protect your iPad, see our best iPad cases guide.
+To get fully kitted out, check out our collection of the best iPad accessories and take a look at our list of the best Apple Pencil alternatives to help you make the best choice.

 So which of the two should you go for?
 Let’s break down the differences.